Swedish krona: Contemporary

-After the launch of the current coin series in 2016, all the old kronor coins became invalid since 2017.
-They cannot be used for payments, nor can they be exchanged for legal tender in any bank, and are instead instructed to be recycled as metal.
+After the launch of the current coin series in 2016, all the old kronor coins have been invalid since 2017.
+They cannot be used for payments, nor can they be exchanged for legal tender at any bank, and are instead instructed to be recycled as metal.

-Jubilee and commemorative coins have been minted and those since 1897 or later are also legal tender.
+Jubilee and commemorative coins have been minted, and those since 1897 are also legal tender.